-- Disinfecting is a process that destroys most micro-organisms that can cause diseases. - Disinfectants are chemicals used for the process of disinfecting.
-To work properly, disinfectants must be applied to a clean surface, at the proper strength/concentration for the required contact time. - Always follow the manufacturer's directions.
-These will provide information on proper mixing directions and required contact time. - Look for "disinfect", "disinfection" or "kills viruses and bacteria" claims on the product label.
+- Disinfecting is a process that destroys most disease-causing microorganisms - Disinfectants are chemicals used for the process of disinfecting.
+To work properly, disinfectants must be applied to a clean surface, at the required strength/concentration for the appropriate contact time - Always follow the manufacturer's directions.
+These will provide information on proper mixing directions and required contact time - Look for "disinfect", "disinfection" or "kills viruses and bacteria" claims on the product label